pyside/pyside2-setup/sources/pyside6/doc/gettingstarted-linux.rst

  * `CMake`_  version 3.1 or greater
  * Git version 2 or greater
- * `libclang`_ from your system or the prebuilt version from the ``Qt Downloads`` page is recommended. libclang10 is required for PySide 5.15.
+ * `libclang`_ from your system or the prebuilt version from the ``Qt Downloads`` page is recommended. libclang10 is required for 6.0+.
  * ``sphinx`` package for the documentation (optional).
  * Depending on your linux distribution, the following dependencies might also be required: